Pseudoscience

 • Mechanism:

-• Explanation for why ill health is now considered false
+• Schema Therapy’s explanation for why ill health exists is now considered false, but they continue to teach it.

-• Therapy is a synthesis of 5 therapies, CBT (which is good) and 4 other dubious or discredited ideas
+• Schema Therapy is a synthesis of 5 ideas: CBT (which is good) and 4 other dubious or discredited ideas.

 Origin Story